facebookresearch/RAM/projects/paragator/README.md

 This result is important because it justifies that this -->

-We first show that basic aggregation of parallel generations yields improvements on frontier open-sourced models. <!-- , such as Kimi-K2-Thinking. -->
+We first show that basic aggregation of parallel generations yields improvements on frontier open-source models. <!-- , such as Kimi-K2-Thinking. -->
 We find that parallel generation + aggregation brings gains across 4 competition math benchmarks (AIME, Brumo, HMMT and IMO-Answerbench) on top of 3 strong models: Kimi-K2-Thinking, Qwen3-4B-Thinking-2507, and Qwen3-4B-Instruct-2507, compared to standard generation and majority voting.